huggingface/transformers/.github/ISSUE_TEMPLATE/bug-report.md

 Model I am using (Bert, XLNet ...):

-Language I am using the model on (English, Chinese ...):

 The problem arises when using:
 * [ ] the official example scripts: (give details below)
 * [ ] my own modified scripts: (give details below)